mazdram/SOM_3.0/content/themes/bones/readme.md

 ####Small files, semantic, fast, full cross browser compatibility

-Credit to Eddit Machado for building the fantastic Bones theme and Paul Irish & the HTML5 Boilerplate Yoast for some WP functions & optimization ideas.
+Credit to Eddie Machado for building the fantastic Bones theme and Paul Irish & the HTML5 Boilerplate Yoast for some WP functions & optimization ideas.
 Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.
 It's constantly growing so be sure to check back often if you are a